-Trump says coronavirus task force to shift focus, drawing Pelosi criticism
+Trump says virus task force to focus on U.S. revival, acknowledges risks

 “They didn’t get to the part that said that this was still a deadly virus and that you needed to continue to socially distance and wear masks, and I think that’s the shortcoming of this order.”

-Democratic governors of states hardest hit by the outbreak have at times been at odds with the Republican Trump over easing restrictions.
+Democratic governors of states hardest hit by the outbreak have at times been at odds with Trump over easing restrictions.

 But even California’s Democratic Governor Gavin Newsom on Monday announced plans to relax some restrictions if the data continues to see improvement.